pksunkara/pksunkara.github.io/content/posts/state-of-routing-in-rust.md

 Cons

-* **MAJOR**: For scopes with optional params to work, you will have to duplicate the scopes similar to how it is done in optional params example above.
-Scope without the optional param in the prefix will need to be defined first since [Actix][] gives priority to routes defined at the top.
-But as mentioned before, `app.service` stops matching anything else if the beginning of the URL matches the route given to it which means that the scope with optional param in the prefix will never be run.
-Thus, scopes with optionals are not supported.
+* There is no shorter way to specify scopes with optionals needing to duplicate the routes nested inside them.
+* **MINOR**: Non-empty routes in sccopes with globs at the end do not work.

 #### Tide